laravel/docs/queries.md

 #### Retrieving A List Of Column Values

-If you would like to retrieve an array contains the values of a single column, you may use the `lists` method.
+If you would like to retrieve an array containing the values of a single column, you may use the `lists` method.
 In this example, we'll retrieve an array of role titles:

 	$titles = DB::table('roles')->lists('title');